-by the commutator ideal $I$ (it is the two-sided ideal generated by all elements of the form $fg-gf$).
+by the commutator ideal $I$ (the two-sided ideal generated by all elements of the form $fg-gf$).
 The definition of torus action on the free algebra is thus purely algebraic.

-In this short note we establish the free algebra version of the Bia\l{}ynicki-Birula theorem.
-The latter is formulated as follows. \begin{thm} Suppose given an action $\sigma$ of the algebraic $n$-torus $\mathbb{T}_n$ on the free algebra $F_n$.
-If $\sigma$ is effective, then it is linearizable. \end{thm}
+In this paper we establish the free algebra version of the Bia\l{}ynicki-Birula theorem, formulated as follows: \begin{thm} Any effective action $\sigma$ of the algebraic $n$-torus $\mathbb{T}_n$ on the free algebra $F_n$ is linearizable. \end{thm}

-The linearity (or linearization) problem, as it has become known since Kambayashi, asks whether all (effective, regular) actions of a given type of algebraic groups on the affine space of given dimension are conjugate to representations.
-According to Theorem \ref{BBfree}, the linearization problem extends to the noncommutative category.
-Several known results concerning the (commutative) linearization problem are summarized below.
+The linearity (or linearization) problem, as it has become known since Kambayashi, asks whether all (effective, regular) actions of a given type of algebraic groups on the affine space of given dimension are linearizable.
+According to Theorem \ref{BBfree}, the linearization problem extends to the noncommutative setting.
+Several results concerning the (commutative) linearization problem are summarized below.